 If you’re having trouble making payments due to the COVID-19 crisis, there is help.
 Be sure to contact us here so we can help you understand options that can fit your situation.

 Here are some of the options available:

 We understand that COVID-19 continues to affect many people’s lives.
-We’ve created a short-term option for clients who contact us for relief on or after July 1, 2020.
-For a limited time, Earnest is offering a short-term coronavirus forbearance to qualified clients who request it.
+Earnest is offering a short-term coronavirus forbearance to qualified clients who request it for up to 12 months.
 This program brings your eligible loans current and postpones payments for at least one full month.

 The short-term forbearance will not count against your hardship forbearance time.
 During this time, you will not be responsible for making payments but interest will continue to accrue.
 At the end of the short-term forbearance, unpaid interest will not be capitalized (added to your outstanding principal balance).

 This program is scheduled to end on January 31, 2021.

 Note: Starting October 1, 2021, the short-term coronavirus forbearance program will be available only for a maximum number of 12 cumulative months.
 After that date, if you have reached or exceeded the cumulative maximum number of months, there are other programs that may assist you.